mcvidanagama/self-signed-certificate-generator-for-wso2-servers/README.md

 # self-signed-certificate-generator-for-wso2-servers
+This repo is related to the article '' on medium
 This bash script will generate self certificates for a set of wso2 products and will update all keystores and truststores.

 How to use :
+01. Clone the Repo

-01. Create folders with required hostnames eg : store.apim.dev.mycompany.com
+02. Create folders with required hostnames inside cloned dir eg : store.apim.dev.mycompany.com publisher.apim.dev.mycompany.com
-       publisher.apim.dev.mycompany.com
        ei.dev.mycompany.com